typhonjs-node-esdoc/esdoc-plugin-enhanced-navigation/README.md

 It should be noted that all TyphonJS repos now are standardizing on `.esdocrc` for the ESDoc configuration file.
 Both `.esdocrc` and `esdoc.json` are supported by the `esdoc-plugin-jspm` and forthcoming `esdoc-plugin-npm` plugin.

-As an alternate and the preferred all inclusive installation process please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) for a NPM package which contains several dependencies for building / testing ES6 NPM modules including ESDoc generation with the following plugins including [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace).
+As an alternate and the preferred all inclusive toolchain please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) for a NPM package which contains several dependencies for building / testing ES6 NPM modules including all [TyphonJS ESDoc plugins](https://github.com/typhonjs-node-esdoc).
+A separate package only containing the TyphonJS ESDoc plugins is also available: [typhonjs-node-esdoc](https://www.npmjs.com/package/typhonjs-node-esdoc)
-Please note that the next release of `typhonjs-npm-build-test` will include `esdoc-plugin-enhanced-navigation` and presently it is not included.
-When `esdoc-plugin-enhanced-navigation` reaches `0.1.0` it will be included in `typhonjs-npm-build-test` version `0.2.0`.

 Additionally [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) provides a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation.